Beyblade: Metal Fusion: Metal Masters

 Beyblade: Metal Masters, also known in Japan as Metal Fight Beyblade Baku (メタルファイトベイブレード爆, Metaru Faito Beiburēdo Baku), is the second season of the Metal Saga.
 After Storm Pegasus sacrifices itself to defeat Lightning L-Drago and save Ryuga (voiced by Carman Melville) from L-Drago's dark power, Gingka (Robert Tinkler) hears from a rock which contains Galaxy Pegasus W105R^{2}F, The legendary Bey!
 First, Galaxy Pegasus battles with a new bey named Ray Striker (JP: Ray Unicorno) and its owner, Masamune Kadoya (Cameron Ansell).
-Together with Madoka (Barbara Mamabolo), Masamune, Yu (voiced by Denise Oliver), Tsubasa (David Reale), and Gingka, they form a team called Gan Gan Galaxy to participate the Beyblade World Championships and decided the No.1 in the world.
+Together with Madoka (Barbara Mamabolo), Masamune, Yu (voiced by Denise Oliver), Tsubasa (David Reale), and Gingka, they form a team called Gan Gan Galaxy to participate the Beyblade World Championships and decided the No.1 in th Beyblade world.
 On the way, they have to battle Team Wang Hu Zhong, Team Lovushka, Team Wild Fang, Team Excalibur, Team Garcias, and Team Starbreaker with a new guy, Toby/Faust (voiced by Benjamin Israel) and other members of Team Starbreaker.
-The matches are hard at first, and they become harder as they progress through the world championship.
+The matches are hard at first, and they become harder as they progress through the Beyblade World Championships.
 Unknowingly, a man named Dr. Ziggurat attempts to find power and differentiate Beys by using the tournament to collect data for experiments he calls the Arrangements.
 These devices enhance a Blader's skills in Beyblade.
 But Gingka realizes that it was not safe.
 Therefore, Gingka and his friends together try to stop Dr. Ziggurat (Richard Waugh) and his Spiral Force.
 Gingka and Masamune battled together against a Bey named Twisted Tempo (JP: Basalt Horogium).
 Ryuga helped Gingka and Masamune.
 Then they were successful to stop the spiral force.